php-censor/php-censor/docs/en/plugins/shell.md

        - "%BUILD_PATH%/bin/console build"
 ```

+When a command fails, the remaining ones are not run.
 #### Each new command forgets about what was before

 So if you want cd to directory and then run script there, combine those two commands into one like: